 For the purpose of Section 4(a), the Tax forms, documents or certificates to be delivered are:

-Party B agrees to complete (accurately and in a manner reasonably satisfactory to Party A), execute, and deliver to Party A a United States Internal Revenue Service Form W-8 ECI, or any successor form, with respect to Transactions identified pursuant to clause (b)(ii)(1) of Part 2, (i) before the first Scheduled Payment Date under this Agreement, (ii) before the first Scheduled Payment Date of each successive taxable year of Party B, (iii) promptly upon reasonable demand by Party A, and (iv) promptly upon learning that any such form previously provided by Party B has become obsolete or incorrect.
+Party B agrees to complete (accurately and in a manner reasonably satisfactory to Party A), execute, and deliver to Party A a United States Internal Revenue Service Form W-8, or any successor form, with respect to Transactions identified pursuant to clause (b)(ii)(1) of Part 2, (i) before the first Scheduled Payment Date under this Agreement, (ii) before the first Scheduled Payment Date of each successive taxable year of Party B, (iii) promptly upon reasonable demand by Party A, and (iv) promptly upon learning that any such form previously provided by Party B has become obsolete or incorrect.

-Party A agrees to complete (accurately and in a manner reasonably satisfactory to Party B), execute, and deliver to Party B a United States Internal Revenue Service Form W-9 or any successor form.
+Party A agrees to complete (accurately and in a manner reasonably satisfactory to Party B), execute, and deliver to Party B a United States Internal Revenue Service Form W-9 or any successor form (i) before the first Scheduled Payment Date under this Agreement, (ii) before the first Scheduled Payment Date of each successive taxable year of Party A, (iii) promptly upon reasonable demand by Party B, and (iv) promptly upon learning that any such form previously provided by Party A has become obsolete or incorrect.

 (c) Other documents to be delivered are: